 With Ubuntu 17.10, Canonical ditched their own Unity shell in favor of the GNOME shell.
 However, it isn’t exactly GNOME but a slightly modified version of it tweaked to look and feel like Unity.
 It makes sense from Canonical’s point of view, who possibly did not want to alienate the users of their Unity desktop.
-However, this might not sit well with those who were expecting a full on GNOME experience.
+However, this might not sit well with those who were expecting a full-on GNOME experience.
 This is Linux we’re talking about though and you can get what you want.
-It is quite easy to install stock GNOME shell on Ubuntu.
+It is quite easy to install a vanilla GNOME shell on Ubuntu.

 The modifications done by Canonical include a fork of the popular Dash to dock extension.
 It turns the hidden Gnome activities dock into a Unity-like permanent dock for navigating programs.
 They’ve also added support for Unity app indicators in the Gnome Shell panel, and some other minor adjustments.

-Some of the differences between stock GNOME and the Ubuntu GNOME are:
+Some of the differences between vanilla GNOME and the Ubuntu GNOME are:

 - No Ubuntu Dock